abc-rp/dob/docs/ontology.md

 The following classes are documented in more detail [here](../voc/index.ttl).

 #### dob:Result
 The Result is an OWL union of the Entity and Activity.
 This class is limited to distinct data points and does not represent collections or aggregations of data.
+This class is discussed in more detail in the next section.

 #### dob:SoftwarePipeline
 A software-based workflow or pipeline that can be used by an Activity, specializing prov:Plan.